Skip to main content

 1. Copy the "Origin Domain"

-1. Go to the CDN Console and click "Add Domain"
+1. Go to CDN Console, click "Add Domain"

 1. Paste the "Origin Domain"

-⚠️ Note: When using Tencent Cloud CDN, you need to enter the CNAME generated in the CDN console into the custom domain CNAME field.
+⚠️ Note: When using Tencent Cloud CDN, you need to fill in the CNAME generated by the CDN console into the custom domain CNAME field.
 CloudBase will verify your domain ownership.

 Step 2: Configure Domain CNAME Resolution Record

-1. Go to your domain service provider console.
+1. Go to your domain service provider's backend

 3. Add CNAME record